ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

         page.runPageAnnots(device, mupdfjs.Matrix.identity);

-.. method:: runPageAnnots(device: Device, matrix: Matrix)
+.. method:: runPageWidgets(device: Device, matrix: Matrix)

     This is the same as the :ref:`run <PDFPage_run>` method above but it only considers the page *widgets*.